aashere/regularized-subset-selection/README.md

 # Regularized Subset Selection Project

-The objective of this project was to simulate regularized (LASSO and Elastic-net) feature selection in order to verify results about the accuracy of these feature selection methods presented in the following paper:
+The objective of this project was to simulate regularized (LASSO and Elastic-net) linear and logistic regression models for feature selection in order to verify results about the accuracy of these feature selection methods presented in the following paper:

     Florentina Bunea.
 2008.
 Honest variable selection in linear and logistic regression models